Please see the specific instructions that pertain to your current student status on our "How to Apply" page.

 Yes.
 However, international students currently living in the US with F-1 or J-1 visas cannot take more than 3 online credits per semester.
 International students living abroad, do not need a visa to complete our online degree.
 In either case, students would need to meet the criteria for admission and be admitted as degree-seeking students.
 Please contact EIU’s Office of International Students and Scholars for assistance [email: international@eiu.edu, or phone: +001(217)581-2321].

-After your initial advising appointment with the department assistant chair, you will be assigned a faculty member to assist with academic planning each semester.
+You will be assigned an advisor in the Office of Academic Advising.
 Once assigned, the name of your academic advisor will be listed at the top of your degree audit in Panther Access to Web Services (PAWS).

 Students who have significant family or employment responsibilities may not have the time or resources to travel to a traditional residential campus.
 Courses can be completed in the convenience of the students’ own homes and schedules.

-EIU is accredited by the Higher Learning Commission of the North Central Association of College and Schools (https://www.eiu.edu/about/), meaning that we ensure a quality education in both our on-campus and online courses.
+EIU is accredited by the Higher Learning Commission (https://www.eiu.edu/about/), meaning that we ensure a quality education in both our on-campus and online courses.
 The American Psychological Association (APA) Commission on Accreditation only accredits programs at the doctoral level.
 There are no APA-accredited bachelor's or master's programs.

 EIU is a regional state-supported university that offers a superior, yet accessible education.
 More details about EIU are available here: https://www.eiu.edu/about/facts.php